 Why is SEO Important?

 Consider SEO as an investment.
 If you take the time to optimize each and every one of your posts, you’ll get a huge boost in organic traffic—this is passive traffic that flows into your site from the keywords you are ranking for.
-Search engines will continue to send traffic to your blog for as long as your blog continues.
+Search engines will continue to send traffic to your blog for as long as your blog is up and running.

 Doesn’t that sound awesome?

 This should be the ultimate goal for you as a blogger—for search engines to send readers to your blog so that you can share the content you’ve worked so hard to write.
 If you monetize your blog, you’ll earn a higher income from the organic traffic you get from SEO.

 If you’re not going to bother search engine optimizing your website or your posts, then don’t waste your time blogging at all—unless, you want to spend all of your free time promoting every single one of your posts on social media or other traffic sources.

-Now that you have a much clearer understanding of SEO and why it’s important for bloggers, I’ll proceed to cover some SEO techniques that can help you increase SEO on your blog!
-This is the Ultimate Guide to SEO after all.
-Here’s what I’ll be covering:
+Now that you have a much clearer understanding of SEO and why it’s important for bloggers, we’re going to cover some SEO techniques that can help you increase SEO on your blog!